 The rear end is finally back from the shop.
-It has had a new set of gears installed and a traction lock for ruining both tires at once, not just one at a time.
+It has had a new set of gears installed and a traction lock for powering both tires at once, not just the right one.
 Now it’s time to put the lines and brakes together to get it ready to mount.

 The first job was to identify what I actually have.
 I know the car was not originally a V8, so the 5 bolt rear end came from something else.
 My best clue is trying to decipher the part numbers on the side of the brake backing plates.

 Not an easy task, but with the right google-fu, I found a post from Chockostang about what part numbers came on what from the vintage-mustang forum.
 From assembling the two numbers together, assuming the last digit is the only difference, I get the part numbers Dan mentions:

 Bendix Plates 69 and newer for 1 3/4″

 That sure looks like what I have then.
 1.75″ wide brake shoes from a 69+ mustang.
 That helps.
 The next issue I notice is that the L and the R are on the wrong side.
 The emergency brake cable access hole is facing rear, not forward.
 Not a pleasant discovery.

 It was easy enough to deal with.
 Unscrewing the 4 retaining nuts on each side let the axle slide out and the backing plate easily followed.
 It went back together just as easy.
 I hope everything else with this rear end is put together correctly.

 In order to try to avoid waiting for parts multiple times, I reached out to Chockostang.
 I ordered the rebuild kit and was told that would not include the ebrake lever or bar, so I ordered those at the same time.
 What I didn’t realize was there were still a few minor parts that anyone rebuilding would still have, but I don’t.
 After the first wave of parts arrived, I realized I didn’t have the cylinder mounting hardware, the cylinder pins, or the rectangular brake bar spring.